 Absolutely!
 The longer you wait, the more chances you have that evidence may be lost, something may be missed, or fall through the cracks.
 You may also inadvertently do things that prevent you from filing a lawsuit, such as signing waivers or releases.
-Filing suits is not an easy process, and careful preparation is the key to a successful outcome - it is essential to have an experienced attorney help guide you.
+Filing lawsuits is not an easy process, and careful preparation is the key to a successful outcome - it is essential to have an experienced attorney help guide you.

 Insurance companies are very quick to throw small amounts of money at you so that you will take it.
 Taking money in compensation for a personal injury claim, however, releases them from any and all liability in the future.
 Insurance companies are answerable to their stockholders, while attorneys have an ethical and legal obligation to fight for you.
 Insurance companies want to settle cases for the smallest amount of money possible, whereas an attorney is trying to get you the most that you can.
 Statistics show that clients who hire attorneys usually double or triple the insurance companies' initial offers.

 There is no state or local law or regulation that requires the owner of a vehicle to make a written or recorded statement to an at-fault/third party insurance company.
 However, the requirement to make a statement may be part of your auto insurance policy.
-Refusing to give a statement if required can result in a disclaimer, meaning the insurance company refuses to assist you because of a breach of contract (your policy).
+Refusing to give a statement - if required - can result in a disclaimer, meaning the insurance company refuses to assist you because of a breach of contract (your policy).
 This is another reason it is vital to have an attorney to advise you on these matters - because just like in criminal cases, anything you say can and will be used against you by insurance companies.
-Our office only allows the first-party statements when the client is protected by counsel.
+Our attorneys only allows these first-party statements when the client is protected by counsel.